kranzky/insoluble/folly.md

 "Wait, don't jump to conclusions!"
 Angela said, barely containing her excitement.

-Exposition;5:Lloyd PECULIAR DISCOVERY

-Dialogue;22:"That's the strangest spoon I've ever seen!" screamed Angela, eyes wide upon the square utensil.
+"That's the strangest spoon I've ever seen!" screamed Angela, eyes wide upon the square utensil.

-Exposition;6:GROUP MYSTIFIED

-Dialogue;14:"What could it be for?"
+"What could it be for?"

-Exposition;3:INTRIGUE INTENSIFIED

 Lloyd, taken aback by Jenny's bitchy response, raised the volume of his voice, defending his position.
 As the argument escalated, the group was suddenly interrupted by a librarian who entered, securing the door behind her.
 She introduced herself as Wren, a name which seemed fitting given her elaborate plumage of tattoos, resembling the colorful squares buried in her skin.
 Wren hears someone mention the mysterious spoon and calls out, "Wait, I remember that from the gate's ladder!"
 Jenny, now intensely interested, sits down to listen as Wren begins to share her knowledge about the peculiar square spoon.

-Exposition;9:STORY CONTINUES WREN SHARING LIBRARY

-Exposition;5:OBJECTS HISTORY MYSTERY

-Exposition;7:PROTAGONIST LISTENS INTENTLY

-Exposition;8:JENNY WREN CONNECTION CURIOSITY

-Dialogue;6:INTERESTING COLLAPSE NICE SHE'S SCHOOL

-Exposition;10:GROUP FASCINATED DISCUSSION FOLLOWS

 "Look, there's something written here!" the protagonist exclaimed, pointing out the faint etchings on one of the peculiar objects.

 Jenny watched Wren intensely, her confidence growing.
 She had never been more certain of her ability to decipher the hidden meaning behind the peculiar objects.
 The type of knowledge required was unfamiliar to most people, but Jenny's keen intellect and natural curiosity made her uniquely suited for the task.

-Exposition;7:PROTAGONIST FELT PUZZLE

-Exposition;7:JENNY FOCUS OBSERVATIONS

-Dialogue;6:SECRETLY CODES WREN

-Exposition;9:GROUP MYSTERY LLOYD CONNECTION

-Exposition;8:ETCHINGS SUDDEN REALIZATION

-Dialogue;11:REVEALING DISCOVERY SPOONS CLUE

-Exposition;10:EXCITEMENT AIR POSSIBILITY

-Dialogue;12:INTRICATE HISTORY BEHIND OBJECTS

-Exposition;11:DEEPER UNDERSTANDING MYSTERY

 "Your prompt response is quite flattering," Jenny said brusquely, acknowledging the group's enthusiasm for the secluded mystery they were uncovering.